mdgriffith/ui-animation/notes.md

 Before it finishes,
     left -> 20

 If They are both using Duration/Easing, then they will have different start and end times.
+So a property start time needs to be stored per property.

 If they are using Springs, they will proceed as necessary.

+### How does this affect syncing of steps?

+If we allow properties to have separate interpolation strategies (spring, easing), then they will end at different times.

+so, if we have a style:
+    opacity: 0
+    rotate: 0

+We then create an animation queue:
+    (frame1) to
+        [ opacity : 1
+        ]
+    (frame2) to
+        [ opacity : 0
+        ]

+then interrupt before the end of frame1 with
+    loop [ rotateBy 20 ]

+Is it expected that the opacity continues to animate until finishing at opacity 0.

+But Rotation would begin to loop as soon as its called.

+-- But
+In this case the interruption would overwrite frame2 before it started.

+-- Therefore steps need to be handled entirely at the property level?

+## Defaults
+   Most properties default to springs.
+   Rotation defaults to linear easing?

 ## What Times are Necessary.